 The panoramic view from the top of Bear’s Hump makes it one of the most popular hikes in the park.
 It’s a steep 2.8 km (1.8 mi) climb to the top, but it’s worth the effort.
 Bear’s hump was closed for most of 2019, so the trail could be repaired following the 2018 fire.
 It should be open again when the park opens in 2020.
 It takes about an hour to do this hike – one of my favorite things to do in Waterton.

 Related: Looking for more beautiful destinations in the Canadian Rockies?
 Check out our post about Grassi Lakes.

 Visiting Cameron Lake is a traditional highlight of a trip to Waterton.
-With the Akamina Parkway closed, it’s almost impossible to visit the lake in 2019.
-Almost.
-If Cameron Lake is on your must-do list of things to do in Waterton, you can still get there on foot.
-Construction crews are working to restore the Carthew-Alderson trail and it is expected to re-open in mid-June.
-The hike will be 15-km one-way and a campsite is expected to be available at the midway point.
+With the Akamina Parkway closed, it’s almost impossible to visit the lake in 2020.
+If Cameron Lake is on your must-do list of things to do in Waterton, you can get there by hiking Carthew-Alderson trail.
+The hike is 15-km one-way and there is a campsite at the midway point.
 You’ll pass through a lot of burned terrain, but it will be a chance to see how the area is recovering.
 Fire is a natural phenomenon in a forest ecosystem.
 You may also be able to reach the lake via Akamina Parkway if they are allowing cyclists to travel along the road.

 Waterton Lakes National Park and its sister park, Glacier National Park in the United States are now recognized by the International Dark-Sky Association (IDA) as a provisional International Dark Sky Park.
 Parks Canada has created a list of the top stargazing sites in the park.
 Dark Sky Guides offers guided stargazing tours – one of the newest things to do in Waterton.